elixir-lang/elixir-lang.github.com/_posts/2017-10-31-stream-data-property-based-testing-and-data-generation-for-elixir.markdown

   use ExUnit.Case, async: true
   use ExUnitProperties

-  property "sum of positive integer is greater than both integers" do
+  property "the in/2 operator works with lists" do
     check all list <- list_of(term()),
               list != [],
               elem <- member_of(list) do